MCGenEdNet/MCGenEdNet.github.io/_pages/terms.md

 The current call is open: apply **here**.
 The deadline is **Nov 30th 2024.**

 The pilot phase of MCgen consists of eight 6-month long traineeships to be selected from a national pool of graduate students and junior postdocs at institutions in the US.
-We will have two calls for the positions: four positions will be offered each for 2025-26 (current call) and then for 2026-27 academic years, equally split among the two host campuses.
+We will have two calls for the positions: four positions will be offered each for 2025-26 (current call) and then for 2026-27 academic year, equally split among the two host campuses.

 ## Eligibility